hekateration/library-mine/README.md

 # Library Mine

-When I'm out and about, wanting to support local bookshops how could I know what's in mine, what should be mine and where next to mine.
+Have books...
+Want to buy books...
+...and now know which ones.

 ## License

 Code is [MIT](https://opensource.org/license/mit).

+Book covers are fair use.

-Book list and data are mine and GDPR-ized.
+Book list data is mine and GDPR-ized.

-No to AI slurping.